 The ingredient used in this study was snake fruit (Pondoh variety) obtained from Turi Village, Sleman Yogyakarta.
 The snake fruit used was ripe, with a harvesting age of around 6 months.
 Its characteristics include the tip of the fruit's skin (the pointed part of the fruit) feeling soft when pressed, a shiny appearance, and an easy detachment from the stem when picked.
-Meanwhile, the analytical materials used were NaOH (Merck, Germany), oxalic acid
+Meanwhile, materials were analytical used the NaOH (Merck, Germany), oxalic acid